[Updated February 27, 2020]

 The Bill also imposes several additional obligations towards developers as summarized in this article, among which, the obligation to protect the deposits made by purchasers.

 This being said, some of these amendments will probably require clarifications from the government, which, as of this date, are yet to be issued.
+On February 21, 2020, the Québec government made available to the public its working document entitled Portrait des mesures in order to clarify certain items regarding the application of the Bill (the “Working document”).

 The developer who organizes the co-ownership’s special meeting in order to form a new board of directors of the syndicate must provide the new board of directors with the following documents within 30 days after the date of the meeting: